By Trevor Stewart

-Charles DeCarli, neurologist and director of the Alzheimer’s Disease Center, and Kimberley McAllister, director of the Center for Neuroscience and professor in the neurology and neurobiology, physiology and behavior departments, are taking an interdisciplinary approach to rethink how brain health is defined as champions of this Big Idea for UC Davis (see sidebar).
+As champions of UC Davis’ Healthy Brain Aging Big Idea, Charles DeCarli, neurologist and director of the Alzheimer’s Disease Center, and Kimberley McAllister, director of the Center for Neuroscience and professor in the neurology and neurobiology, physiology and behavior departments, are taking an interdisciplinary approach to rethink how brain health is defined.
 They are partnering with many other collaborators across UC Davis to take on this monumental challenge.

 Thinking differently about how we think

 According to DeCarli, an individual’s brain cognition begins to decline in their 20s.
 Every individual has their own rate of cognitive aging; if the cognitive aging process is accelerated, it could lead to dementia later on in life.

 DeCarli and other UC Davis faculty and staff are attempting to unlock the mystery of why cognitive aging affects people differently, especially in those who are free of mental health issues or brain disease.
 McAllister explains that research has long focused on the contrast between a brain afflicted with Alzheimer’s disease and a normal brain.
 But one of the questions UC Davis researches hope to answer is, “What does normal healthy brain aging actually look like?”